Riverscapes/fis-dem-error/README.md

 * **GreenALS** - Green Airborne Laser Scanner
 * **MBES** - Multibeam Echo Sounder

+The second component is the output the FIS is modeling.
+A list of the outputs referred to in the repository and the abbreviations used to refer to them in the naming convention is listed below:

+* **ZError - DEM error

-The survey type represented by the abbreviations above is separated from the second component of the naming mechanism by an underscore _.
-The other component to the naming mechanism is the input variables that are used in the FIS.
+The third component to the naming mechanism is the input variables that are used in the FIS.
 Each input variable is then seperated by an underscore.
 A list of the input variables influencing DEM error that are refered to in the repository are listed below:

-**It seems that some of the FIS have Zerror between the survey type and input variables but some don't, should I add this to all of them?**

 * **PD** - Point Density
-* **SA** - ?
-Slope Analysis - This is used in the most recent FIS created for CHaMP **I propose this is changed to SL for slope that is appended by deg or pct for degrees or percent** as it is in the other FIS
 * **3DQ** - 3D Point Quality
 * **PQ** - Point Quality
 * **SR** - Surface Roughness
+* **SLP** - Slope
+--* deg for slope in degrees
+--* pct for slope in percent rise
 * **IntErr** - Interpolation Error
 * **Veg** - Vegetation
-* **WD** - ?
+* **WD** - Wet Dry

-**Some of these naming need to be cleaned up and the names of FIS changed so they follow this convention.
-Once that convention is set I will edit the names of the FIS in the repository to adhere to the naming convention.**
+The optional component of organization FIS was developed for precedes the FIS.
+A list of the organizations referred to in the repository and the abbreviations used to refer to them in the naming convention is listed below:

-For example the FIS in the repository that is named **TS_PD_SLdeg** is an FIS used to model uncertainty in a DEM created from data collected by a total station that uses point density and slope degrees as its inputs.
+* **CHaMP** - Columbia River Habitat Monitoring Program

-**Unless specified with a final trailing underscore and different linear unit, like _Feet.
+The optional component of linear unit and year developed trail the other naming components. **Unless specified with a final trailing underscore and different linear unit, like _Feet.
 Then the FIS is in meters.**

+For example the FIS named **TS_ZError_PD_SLdeg** is an FIS used to model DEM error in a DEM created from data collected by a total station the inputs to the FIS are point density and slope degrees.

+The FIS named **CHaMP_TS_ZError_PD_SLPdeg_SR_3DQ_IntErr** was created for the Columbia River Habitat Monitoring Program used to model DEM error in a DEM created from data collected by a total station the inputs to the FIS are point density, slope degrees, surface roughness, 3D point quality, and interpolation error.